-Find out about cancer support

-services in your area

-Most provide a range of helpful services like counselling,
+Find out about cancer support services in your area: Most provide a range of helpful services like counselling, complementary therapies, exercise programmes and other activities.

-complementary therapies,

-exercise programmes and other

-activities.
 They can also give you practical advice and support.
-See page 122 for more about cancer support services.
+See page 142 for more about cancer support services.

-Join a support or educational group

-You might find it reassuring to talk to other people who are in a similar situation and facing the same challenges.
+Join a support or educational group: You might find it reassuring to talk to other people with cancer who are facing similar challenges.
 Many cancer support centres have activities and groups where you can meet other people affected by cancer.
-Ask about psycho-oncology services at the hospital

-Hospital psycho-oncology services give cancer patients emotional and psychological support to help them cope.
-Your doctor, specialist nurse or medical social worker can refer you to psycho-oncology support services.
+Ask about psycho-oncology services at the hospital: Psycho-oncology services give cancer patients emotional and psychological support to help them cope.
+Your healthcare team can refer you to psycho-oncology services if they're available at your hospital.